Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

-Corbin Carroll -- with a slugging percentage of .412 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Brandon Williamson on the hill, on August 24 at 9:40 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.410 on-base percentage in past 10 games, 53 points above season-long percentage), take on starter Hunter Greene and the Cincinnati Reds at Chase Field, Friday at 9:40 PM ET.

-He racked up two hits (going 2-for-3 with an RBI) in his most recent game against the Rangers.
+He racked up two hits (going 2-for-4 with a home run and two RBI) in his last game against the Reds.

 Corbin Carroll Game Info & Props vs. the Reds